Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

 \subsubsection{Simultaneous expansion and coupling}

 Let us now show how the above coupling can be extended to flow originating from two vertices $1,2$ simultaneously.
-We shall couple the flow to two independent CTBPs $\{\BP_t^{\sss(i)}\}_{i=1,2}$.
-All the ingredients of randomness shall be the same as in the previous section, namely, (i) the complete graph $\KK_n$ with random edge lengths; (ii) the infinite array of exponential random variables $\{E_{i,j}\}_{(1\leq i\leq n; j\geq n+1)}$; and (iii) the infinite sequence of independent CTBPs $\{\tilBP_i\}_{i\geq 1}$ driven by $\PP$.
+We shall couple the flow to two independent CTBPs $(\BP_t^{(i)})_{i=1,2}$.
+All the ingredients of randomness shall be the same as in the previous section, namely, (i) the complete graph $\KK_n$ with random edge lengths; (ii) the infinite array of exponential random variables $(E_{i,j})_{i\in[n], j\geq n+1}$; and (iii) the infinite sequence of independent CTBPs $(\tilBP_i)_{i\geq 1}$ driven by $\PP$.
 Think of flow now emanating from the two sources $1,2$ simultaneously at rate one exploring the shortest weight structure about the two sources.
-We shall stop the flow when there is a \emph{collision}, i.e., the flow from one vertex sees a vertex seen by the flow from the other vertex.
-As before, we let $\SWG_t^{\sss(i)}$ denote the shortest weight graphs up to time $t$ explored by the flow from each source $i=1,2$ and let \eqn{ \SWG_t = \SWG_t^{\sss(1)} \cup \SWG_t^{\sss(2)}. } Let $z_t^{n,{\sss(i)}} = |\SWG_t^{\sss(i)}|$ and $z_t^{n} = z_t^{n,{\sss(1)}}+ z_t^{n,{\sss(2)}}$.
-Now let $T_{k}^n$ denote the stopping time \eqn{ T_k^n = \inf\{t: z_t^n = k\}, } so that now $T_2^n = 0$.
-Let the vertex discovered at time $T_k^n$ and attached to one of the two flow clusters be $i_k\in [n]$.
-We shall call this the \emph{time of birth of the vertex $i_k$}.
-Extra care is needed as subtle issues of double counting of edges may arise.
+We shall stop the flow when there is a \emph{collision}, that is, the flow from one vertex sees a vertex seen by the flow from the other vertex.
+As before, we let $\SWG _t^{(i)}$ denote the shortest weight graphs up to time $t$ explored by the flow from each source $i=1,2$ and let